12 Best Parenting Books Of All Time

 Author: Daniel Siegel, Doctor of Medicine, Harvard University.
 He creatively integrated anthropology, biology, cognitive science, sociology, neuroscience, and other disciplines with psychology, creating a new discipline of interpersonal neurobiology, specializing in the close relationship between interpersonal relationships and the brain.

-He is a brain scientist admired by "Father of Emotional Intelligence" Daniel Gorman.
+He is a brain scientist admired by the "Father of Emotional Intelligence" Daniel Gorman.
 In recent years, Daniel has applied his research results to family education and disseminated them to the public.

 Recommended reason:

 The author of this book, Daniel Siegel, is an amazing psychologist and a doctor of medicine from Harvard University.
-He creatively combined anthropology, biology, cognitive science, sociology, neuroscience and other disciplines with The integration of psychology has created a new subject of interpersonal neurobiology.
+He creatively combined anthropology, biology, cognitive science, sociology, neuroscience, and other disciplines The integration of psychology has created a new subject of interpersonal neurobiology.
 Specializes in the close relationship between interpersonal relationships and the brain.

 This "Cultivation from the Inside Out" is a parenting classic that has been selling well in the United States for 10 years.
 After years of research, Daniel discovered that it is our experiences, especially childhood experiences, that shape our brains, determine our thinking, and influence the way we raise children.